Mnyu/parallel-asynchronous-using-java/notes/04_more_on_parallel_streams.md

 - Interesting results when compared with LinkedList.

 #### Test Results of use-case where input list is LinkedList :
-- Performance difference between SEQUENTIAL and PARALLEL stream for the above use case where input list is LinkedList very significant.
+- Performance difference between SEQUENTIAL and PARALLEL stream for the above use case where input list is LinkedList is very significant.
 - Parallel streams are slower.
 - The is because LinkedList is a type of collection which is difficult to split into chunks.